Structure of unital 3-fields: Pairs

 Note that the above definition yields an equivalence relation on the Cartesian product $\mathcal{R}\times\mathcal{R}$.
-This kind of construction has been used in \cite{pos} in order to \textquotedblleft reduce arity\textquotedblright: For any fixed $c\in\mathcal{R}$ we can use operator pairs to introduce the binary \textit{retract addition} $\oplus_{c}$ by

-Since the choice of $c$ is arbitrary, this construction is not functorial, and we will follow a different path here.
+Similar constructions go back at least as far as \cite{pos}, serving to \textquotedblleft reduce arity\textquotedblright.

 First, we convert the set of pairs into a (binary) ring.
-In order to reduce the technical effort to a minimum we use pairs in their \emph{standard forms}: For each pair we have
+In order to reduce the technical effort we write pairs in their \emph{standard forms}: For each pair we have